Cathy Katin-Grazzini

 Serves 5 to 6

-3 cups unsweetened soy yogurt, strained 2 hours to thicken for a garnish
+3 cups unsweetened cultured soy yogurt, strained 2 hours to thicken into smetana to garnish

 2 tablespoons freshly ground golden flaxseed